slrbnet/repository/content/pages/home.md

 ### Welcome to the Speech and Language Resource Bank!

 Here you can find links to a wide range of resources for research and teaching on speech and language.
+In particular, on this site we are focused on the speech sciences (phonetics, speech and hearing sciences, phonology, audiology, and computer speech recognition/generation), though we are happy to accept submissions from adjacent fields.

 Our ultimate aim with this site is to provide a comprehensive index of the available resources in the field, complete with essential metadata and crosslinks between related work.

 If you would like to contribute, particularly if you would like your own resource indexed on this site, please fill out the form, join the Slack channel ([slrbank.slack.com](https://slrbank.slack.com)), or check out the Github organization ([github.com/slrbnet](https://github.com/slrbnet)).